-Experimentally it has been observed that Tc can be deposited onto neutral surfaces either in so-called \enquote{flat-lying} or \enquote{upright-standing} configurations \cite{Betti2007, Niederhausen2020}.
+It has been experimentally observed that Tc can be deposited onto neutral surfaces in either so-called \enquote{flat-lying} or \enquote{upright-standing} configurations \cite{Betti2007, Niederhausen2020}.
 In the first case, the angle between the long molecular axis and surface is small, while in the second case this angle is close to 90$^\circ$.
-In this work we are interested in the latter case, since it is characterized by a denser coverage of organic molecules \cite{Jaeckel2007} and, therefore, one may expect higher mobility of charge carriers in Tc that is a desirable property for electronic applications.
+In this work we are interested in the latter case, since it is characterized by a denser coverage of organic molecules \cite{Jaeckel2007} and, therefore, one may expect higher mobility of charge carriers in Tc, which is a desirable property for electronic applications.

 We focus on one particular Tc/Si heterostructure with a relatively small crystal lattice mismatch that has been also thoroughly characterized experimentally \cite{PhysRevB.74.205326} - the contact between the \enquote{upright-standing}-configuration surface of the crystalline Tc and hydrogen-passivated 1x2 reconstructed (100) Si surface, shown in Fig. \ref{fig:slab}.